 - Track every tool call with user attribution

-- Alert on unusual access patterns (bulk downloads, off-hours activity)
+- Alert on unusual access patterns such as bulk downloads or off-hours activity

 - Export logs to SIEM for compliance reporting